 On the other hand, if your companion is often heading out on their own, this could be a great choice.
 Just keep in mind that even with Gold status, upgrades to first class will still be rare.

-5. Delta Sky Club Guest Pass
+6. Delta Sky Club Individual Membership

 7. Delta Sky Club Executive Membership

 You and two guests can get into the Delta Sky Club for free each time you're flying Delta.
 And while that's great, it's not worth wasting two – yes, Delta requires two of your Choice Benefits for this one – of your selections on this if you've already got Delta Sky Club access.
-Go for the Guest Pass instead.

 There are some clear favorites and a few duds among the list of Choice Benefits for both Platinum and Diamond Medallions.
 But our word is not gospel.

 Be sure to weigh what you've already got in your wallet and travel toolbelt before blindly picking a benefit – or three.
+And get those choices in before Jan.
+31.